 • Cuvilles Theater: Experience the splendor of the Cuvilles Theater draped in red and gold.
 This was where Mozart performed Idomeneo for the first time in 1781.

-Enjoy a classical concert at the Residenz
+Enjoy a Classical Concert at the Residenz

 Since you are already visiting the Residenz, I recommend ending the day with a classical concert at the Court Chapel (Hofkapelle).
-The Residenz Serenade plays every Thursday and Saturday at 6:30pm and lasts 1 hour.

 You can also enjoy a gala concert at the Cuvilles Theater.
-However, these concerts are few and far in between, so make sure you reserve a spot before you go.
+However, these concerts are few and far between, so make sure you reserve a spot before you go.

 A Bayern Munich fan at Marienplatz